 Example #1 - Sale of an asset

 Joanne was previously a self-employed freelance writer and has had sporadic work patterns over the last 5 years.
-She did not work more than an hour or two a week (i.e. did not meet the work test) during the 2017-18 or 2018-19 financial years, however as a result of a full time contract during August 2019, she did meet the work test within the 2019-20 financial year.
+She did not work more than an hour or two a week (i.e. did not meet the work test) between the 2017-18, to the 2020-21 financial years, however as a result of a full time contract during August 2021, she did meet the work test within the 2021-22 financial year.

-While Joanne did not meet the work test for several years after reaching age 65, this doesn’t preclude her from meeting the requirements of the work test exemption.
+While Joanne did not meet the work test for several years after reaching age 65 in the earlier financial years and 67 from 1 July 2020, this doesn’t preclude her from meeting the requirements of the work test exemption.
 She firstly met the work test in the financial year immediately prior to the year of contribution, and secondly she has not used the work test exemption previously (noting it wasn’t available to use prior to 1 July 2019).

 In both instances, any contribution Joanne makes can be accessed at any time as she has reached age 65 and met a full age based condition of release for her preserved super benefits.

 The work test exemption provides an opportunity for recent retirees to potentially make personal deductible contributions to super at a time when such contributions were previously off the table.

 The age at which an individual is eligible to trigger the bring-forward rule has also been increased to those who are 74 or younger as at 1 July in a given financial year.
 The work test requirements have also been removed for other types of personal contributions for those between age 67 and 74.
 As a result, additional contribution opportunities have been made available for older Australians looking to boost their retirement savings.